tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

 installers that ask a lot of questions pose a problem.
 However fortunately in this case the ``./Build config`` command provides sensible defaults that we can accept and we can simply answer no to all the questions posed by ``./Build install``.
-This means that we can use a work around outlined in the [post by Craig Marvelley](http://marvelley.com/blog/2014/04/23/handling-interactive-ansible-tasks/).
+This means that we can use a work around outlined in a [post by Craig Marvelley](http://marvelley.com/blog/2014/04/23/handling-interactive-ansible-tasks/).

 Copy and paste the code below into the file ``roles/gbrowse/tasks/main.yml``.